Raza403/test/README.md

-# test
+# html-website-template
-This repo is meant to be for test and experiment purpose, all data is dummy.
+This repo is meant to create "Minimal test cases" and report to upstream in case of error.